- Taxed portion

 - Today's rules: the 50% CGT discount applies where shares are held more than 12 months.

 - Proposed rules (Labor 2026-27 Budget, from 1 July 2027): the 50% discount is replaced by inflation indexation of the cost base, with a 30% minimum tax rate on the gain.
+The bill passed the Lower House and is now in a Senate inquiry (submissions close 9 June 2026).
 These are NOT law yet and the startup/ESOP treatment is still under consultation.

 - Indexation here is applied over your whole holding period for illustration; the actual measure is prospective and only affects gains accruing after 1 July 2027.